Maly Kaltay

 Maly Kaltay (Малый Калтай) is a rural locality (a selo) in Cheryomushkinskoye Selsoviet, Zalesovsky District, Altai Krai, Russia.
 The population was 121 as of 2013.
 There are 2 streets.

 Geography

 Maly Kaltay is located 42 km west of Zalesovo (the district's administrative centre) by road.
 Cheryomushkino is the nearest rural locality.

+Population

+As of 2015, the population of Maly Kaltay was estimated at 19 people, a 36.7% decrease from the year 2000.

+The village covers an area of 0.307 km², resulting in a population density of around 62 people per square kilometer.